Thermodynamic Data Bases (TDB)¶

 About Cemdata18 TDB¶

 The Cemdata18 TDB has been developed by Prof. B.Lothenbach and her colleagues at Empa specifically for hydrated Portland, calcium aluminate, calcium sulfoaluminate, phosphate and blended cements, as well as for alkali-activated materials.
-Cemdata18 contains thermodynamic data for common cement hydrates such as C-S-H, AFm and AFt phases, hydrogarnet, hydrotalcite, zeolites, and M-S-H that are valid over temperatures ranging from 0 to at least 100°C. Using Cemdata18 in GEMS codes requires also using the PSI/Nagra TDB in GEMS version (provided with GEM-Selektor codes) for aqueous species, gases, and common minerals.
+Cemdata18 contains thermodynamic data for common cement hydrates such as C-S-H, AFm and AFt phases, hydrogarnet, hydrotalcite, phosphates, zeolites, and M-S-H that are valid over temperatures ranging from 0 to at least 100°C. Using Cemdata18 in GEMS codes requires also using the PSI/Nagra TDB in GEMS version (provided with GEM-Selektor codes) for aqueous species, gases, and common minerals.

 About PSI/Nagra TDB¶

 The PSI/Nagra TDB 12/07 dedicated mainly for (radioactive) waste management applications.
 It consists of three layers of standard-state thermodynamic data:

 Core Data: cover well-characterized aqueous species, minerals and gases of elements involved in almost any type of speciation calculation.
 This data has been carefully selected and widely accepted worldwide in various fields of application.